Louna Ribadeira

-Louna Ribadeira (/fr/; born 18 August 2004) is a French professional footballer who plays as a forward for Première Ligue club Fleury, on loan from Women's Super League club Chelsea, and the France national team.
+Louna Ribadeira (/fr/; born 18 August 2004) is a French professional footballer who plays as a forward for Première Ligue club Fleury, on loan from Women's Super League club Chelsea.

 Club career

 Ribadeira is a youth academy graduate of Paris FC.
 She nade her senior team debut for the club on 28 August 2021 by scoring a goal in a 4–1 league win against Guingamp.
 On 30 June 2022, she signed her first professional contract with the club until June 2025.

 On 21 August 2024, Ribadeira signed a four-year contract with Women's Super League club Chelsea and returned to Paris FC on loan for the 2024–25 season.
 She was recalled from the loan on 7 January 2025 before being loaned out again to fellow WSL side Everton for the remainder of the season on 16 January.

-On 2 September 2025, she joined Première Ligue side Fleury on a season long loan deal.
+On 2 September 2025, Ribadeira joined Première Ligue side Fleury on a season long loan deal.
+On 13 July 2026, Chelsea confirmed that Ribadeira had returned to Fleury on loan for another season.

 International career

-Ribadeira was part of France squad for the 2023 UEFA Women's Under-19 Championship.
+Ribadeira was part of France squad for the 2023 UEFA Under-19 Championship.
 Despite losing to Germany in the semi-finals, she was the top scorer of the tournament and was selected as the player of the tournament.

-On 22 May 2024, Ribadeira received her first call-up to the France senior team for UEFA Women's Euro 2025 qualifying matches against England.
+On 22 May 2024, Ribadeira received her first call-up to the France senior team for UEFA Euro 2025 qualifying matches against England.
 She made her debut on 31 May 2024 in a 2–1 win against England.